 During a recent visit from family, we took the famous Palm Springs Aerial Tram up to Mountain Station (see photo of Mountain Station here), the entrance to Mt.
 San Jacinto State Park.
-The ride is quite dramatic, rising almost 6000 feet from a dry desert Chino Canyon bottom to an elevation of 8516 feet at Mountain Station, in less than 15 minutes.
+The ride is quite dramatic.
+It rises 6000 feet from a dry desert bottom to 8516 feet at Mountain Station, in under 15 minutes.
 The Swiss-made aerial tram cars have a rotating floor so that passengers get the full panorama during their climb without jostling for position.
 Once you arrive at Mountain Station, you have a choice of activities.
-You can visit the gift shop, catch a snack or a meal at the Peaks Restaurant, or exit into Long Valley and take some of the hiking trails in the state park.
+You can visit the gift shop, catch a snack or a meal at the Peaks Restaurant.
+Alternatively, exit into Long Valley and take some of the hiking trails in the state park.
 We ended up doing all three of those.

 There are two short interconnected loop trails in Long Valley itself.
 Both the 0.75-mile Long Valley Discovery Trail and the 1.5-mile Desert View Trail are there.
 If you do both of those, because they connect in the middle, the total distance is just over two miles.
 Both trails are moderate to easy terrain for walking.
 There are 54 miles of trail accessible from this site.
 So if you want more strenuous hikes, those are readily available.
 We did the two shorter trails.
 We stopped for the panoramic vistas of the Desert View Trail north towards the Morongo Valley, and northeast, out over Indio and the Coachella Valley.
 On the Discovery Trail, we found quite a few more of the mountain birds and animals available at this site.